weirenong/simpleinterface/README.md

 ### File Editing

-SimpleAgent can propose edits to text/code files using an apply-patch style diff block.
+SimpleInterface can propose edits to text/code files using an apply-patch style diff block.

-When file edits are detected, SimpleAgent shows a review popup with the proposed patch.
+When file edits are detected, SimpleInterface shows a review popup with the proposed patch.
 You can apply or cancel the changes.
-If `Auto apply edits` is enabled below the Send button, SimpleAgent applies detected edits immediately without showing the popup.
+If `Auto apply edits` is enabled below the Send button, SimpleInterface applies detected edits immediately without showing the popup.

 File editing is limited to text-like and code-like files.
 New files are created inside the current chat workspace folder unless the user is editing an attached editable file.